 Los Angeles Commercial Collections Attorney

-First, a writing shows that a meeting of the minds occurred and demonstrates that a contract exists.
-(This fact is often disputed, especially in partnership situations).
+- First, writing shows that a meeting of the minds occurred and demonstrates that a contract exists (this fact is often disputed, especially in partnership situations).

 It is good business practice to send out invoices or statements on a regular basis.
 It shows your accounts receivable that you are not going to forget about them.
 In addition, if the customer does not object to this statement within a reasonable time, an "account stated" may be created.
 The creation of an account stated will greatly increase the ease and likelihood of prevailing in any lawsuit.